bogdanb/hpmor/README.md

 Maintainer: Reuben Thomas <rrt@sc3d.org>

-A LaTeX version of [the popular didactic fan-fiction](http://www.hpmor.com) by Eliezer Yudkowsky, which can make a PDF e-book (one file) or printable books (either one or six volumes; the latter option is more practical to bind).
+A LaTeX version of [the popular didactic fan-fiction](http://www.hpmor.com) by Eliezer Yudkowsky, which can make e-books in PDF, ePub and Mobi formats, and six PDF volumes that can be printed and bound.
 There are also dust jackets for the printable volumes.

 TeXLive 2015 or later and git are required to build the book.
 (Note: the book must be built from a git checkout.)